 A Global Advocacy Campaign

 Referring to the upcoming GDS where the world leaders will be present and world’s population is invited to follow, civil society can now put in extra efforts to advocate for national, sub-regional, and international advocacy.
-DPOs / OPDs can use the event as a tool for securing the implementation of the UNCRPD, for influencing inclusion efforts in global development aid and for addressing issues related to inclusive national budgets and priorities.
+Disabled Persons’ Organisations (DPOs) can use the event as a tool for securing the implementation of the UNCRPD, for influencing inclusion efforts in global development aid and for addressing issues related to inclusive national budgets and priorities.

 Many local campaigns can lead to increased awareness, interest and identification with the cause, as well as multiple level attendance and worldwide coverage!